eProsima/FIROS2/README.md

 In this way, the user can map attributes from the input to the output message and at the same time to apply changes over the data.
 The serialization and deserialization functions are generated with provided tools, so the only thing that the user has to put are the *idl* files used in the bridge.

-*FIROS2* provides builtin *NGSIv2 bridge libraries* named *librsrtpsngsiv2bridgelib.so* and *librsngsiv2rtpsbridgelib.so* that will automatically define *publish* and *listen* functions for each node in order to communicate different protocols.
+*FIROS2* provides a builtin *NGSIv2 bridge library* named *libisbridgengsiv2lib.so* that implements a ISBridgeNGSIv2 with NGSIv2Publisher and NGSIv2Subscriber in order to communicate RTPS and NGSIv2, implementing the interfaces ISBridge, ISPublisher and ISSubscriber respectively.

 You can, of course, implement and use your own bridge libraries to define other behaviour.

+You can learn more about *Bridge Libraries* and *Transformation Libraries* in the documentation of *[eProsima Integration Services](https://github.com/eProsima/Integration-Services)*.

 ### Types and interfaces